Perm is the most Eastern city of Europe, and therefore its province is often

 After St. Petersburg and Moscow, Perm is Russia's leading city for

-opera, ballet and drama theatre.
+opera and ballet theatre.
 Not only has the city got a wide range

 of stages and theatres, its educational bodies like the Russian Academy